MolSSI/EEX/examples/amber/README.md

 * Information on prmtop format from ambermd.org - http://ambermd.org/prmtop.pdf

+A note on term indices: The true atom number equals the absolute value of the number divided by three, plus one.
+In the case of the dihedrals, if the fourth atom is negative, this implies that the dihedral is an improper.
+If the third atom is negative, this implies that the end group interations are to be ignored.
+End group interactions are ignored, for example, in dihedrals of various ring systems (to prevent double counting of 1-4 interactions) and in multiterm dihedrals.

 ## FF Parameter Units

 This section lists the type of unit associated with flags which specify the force